 The rest of the time, expect something a bit more like this:

 We love living in Bangkok.
 It was a big decision for us to move, but we’ve found it great overall.
-It’s not all sunshine and pad Thai, and there are downsides as well as positives, but overall we would gladly make the same decision again!
+It’s not all sunshine and pad Thai, and there pros and cons, downsides as well as positives, but overall we would gladly make the same decision again!
 Three years of contentment living in Bangkok is testament to how much we’ve enjoyed living in Thailand.